 If you use a web browser like Firefox or Google Chrome and would like to be able to tell if the sites that you are visiting are powered by WordPress, then Wappalyzer is a useful extension to install on your browser.

 Wappalyzer identifies what type of software is installed in the sites while you are browsing.

 According to their website …

-Once you have installed Wappalyzer, icons will display in your browser, next to the site URL identifying which technologies are being used by all the sites you visit …
+After installing the Wappalyzer add-on on your browser, icons will display in your web browser, next to the site URL allowing you to see which technologies are installed on all the sites you are visiting …

-If you see the WordPress icon showing on the browser menu (as the above screenshot shows), then the site uses WordPress.
+If you see the WordPress icon displayed on your browser menu (as shown in the screen shot above), then the site uses WordPress.

 (A WordPress site!)

-Visit the Wappalyzer browser add-on site here: Wappalyzer – Web Browser Add-On (Firefox / Chrome)
+Go here to learn more: Wappalyzer – Web Browser Extension (Firefox / Chrome)

 (SpyBar – Browser Addon For WordPress)

 SpyBar is a browser addon that lets you ‘reverse engineer’ any WordPress site you visit and see which WordPress plugins and themes are being used, right inside your web browser …